-When Summer Dance got beat up in a freak storm this summer, the damage was mainly in two areas.
-The first area was the deck rim and the rubrail, for which I described the repairs in Storm damage repairs.
-The second area was the bottom paint, which also got hammered as you can see in the following picture.
-In some areas, the top layer of paint was knocked off and exposed an underlying layer.
+When Summer Dance got beat up in a freak storm back in 2014, the damage was mainly in two areas.
+The worst damage was the deck rim and the rubrail, for which I described the repairs in Storm damage repairs.
+The collateral damage was the bottom paint, which also got hammered as you can see in the following picture.
+In some areas, the top layer of paint was knocked off and exposed an underlying layer of paint.
 In other areas, it was knocked off completely down to the fiberglass.
-Whether it was knocked off directly by the impact of the waves or because of the hull flexing and vibrating from getting repeatedly hit broadside by waves and slammed against the dock, I don’t know.
-It needed fixed all the same, so it was included in the insurance claim.
+It all needed fixed, so it was included in the insurance claim that I submitted.
+Our insurance company promptly paid the claim so that meant that I wouldn’t have to do all the work!

-The better solution that Rod Tomsha of Custom Fiberglass recommended and the one that I opted for, was a complete refurbishing.
-He recommended that they first remove all the old bottom paint down to the gelcoat.
-They would then apply a barrier layer of Interlux Interprotect 2000E two-part epoxy primer to seal the hull below the waterline from absorbing moisture and blistering.
-They would top that off with a new coating of Interlux VC 17m Extra with Biolux, a thin, smooth, hard film, anti-fouling paint.
+I took Summer Dance to Rod Tomsha of Custom Fiberglass, who recommended a complete refurbishing of the bottom paint.
+They would first remove all the old bottom paint down to the gelcoat.
+Then they would apply a barrier coat of Interlux Interprotect 2000E two-part epoxy primer to seal the hull below the waterline from absorbing moisture and blistering.
+They would top that off with a new coat of Interlux VC 17m Extra with Biolux, a thin, smooth, hard film, anti-fouling paint.

 The hard part

-Along the way, they discovered places where blistering had begun in the old bottom paint.
+Along the way, they discovered places where blistering had begun in the gelcoat.
 These were all sanded smooth before the barrier coat was applied.

 The easy part